-The department of AYUSH organizes Arogya fairs from time to time in different states of the country.
-NMPB is required to set up stalls and display material in such fairs for which there is a need of a dedicated agency who would not only install Arogya stall but also engage in similar work in other such fairs, buyer/seller meets etc. The agency will be selected as per GFR.
+The Ministry of Ayush organizes Arogya Fairs from time to time in different states of the country.
+NMPB is required to set up stalls and display material in such fairs for which there is a need of a dedicated agency who would not only install Arogya stall but also engage in similar work in other such fairs, buyer seller meets etc. The agency will be selected as per GFR.